 If we want to investigate the phenomenon using a scale model, what are the important parts we need to include in the scale model?
-End of Day 1

 Slide H

 Navigation

 A scale model is a physical representation of something in the world.
 It can help us explain phenomena or solve problems.